-Texas Medicaid Long Term Care Eligibility
+Texas Medicaid Long Term Care Eligibility for 2023

 Texas Long Term Care

 Texas is an income cap state, meaning that in order to be eligible for Medicaid long term care benefits, there is a hard income limit.
 Non income cap states allow applicants to spend down money for their care, whereas income cap states require the amount to be no higher than their limit at time of application.

 1. Residency and Citizenship – the applicant must be a resident of Texas and a U.S. citizen or have proper immigration status.